otytlandsvik/nixos-config/README.md

    $ git clone git@github.com:otytlandsvik/nixos-config.git
    ```
 6. Create a host specific config to bootstrap the new host under `nixos-config/hosts`.
 Simply copy another config as a template and setup specifics accordingly
+> [!WARNING]
+> Remember to copy the `hardware-configuration.nix` file that NixOS generated for your system!
+It should be at `/etx/nixos/`
 7. If you need another user, create one by using `nixos/config/hosts/common/users/ole` as a template
 8. Add the new host as an output in the flake
 9. Rebuild referencing this new output (as an example, if the new output was `hostname`: